anishsujanani/container-monitoring-platform-automation/README.md

-# Container Security Platform Automation.
+# Container Security Platform Automation

 This repository contains the files needed to single-click deploy AWS infrastructure and set up Falco (a sys-call based container IDS) via Cloudformation templates and bash scripts.